citp/privacy-policy-historical/t/ti/tig/tigerclaw.com.md

-> *The following text is extracted and transformed from the tigerclaw.com privacy policy that was archived on 2014-03-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140325234835id_/https%3A//www.tigerclaw.com/help.php%3Fsection%3Dbusiness) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tigerclaw.com privacy policy that was archived on 2015-03-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150321184015id_/https%3A//www.tigerclaw.com/help.php%3Fsection%3Dbusiness) for the most accurate reproduction.*

-# Martial Arts Supplies, Uniforms, Sparring Gear, and More from Tiger Claw :: Customer Service
+# Tiger Claw » Customer Service :: Martial Arts Supplies, Uniforms, Sparring Gear, and More

+## Customer Service

+## Privacy Policy

 **What information do we collect?
 **When you establish a wholesale account with Tiger Claw, we will ask you for basic contact information to include; Business name, billing address, shipping address, contact phone numbers, owner name, proof of business, and other related information concerning your business.